How I Became A Writer

 Needless to say I said nothing to my parents about the fact that Linda and I considered ourselves to be engaged.
 They still bent over backwards to break us up.
 Over the summer after graduation, I could see Linda only one day a week, and then only if I dated others as well.
 I went through the motions of doing that so we could still be together.
 I hated being so unfair to the other girl I asked out a few times, but I had no choice.
 I felt Linda’s emotional position was too fragile to handle it any other way.
 She’d finally found someone who could look beyond the seizures and love her for herself after 17 years.
 And she’d actually told me that my love had given her a new reason to live.
 Besides, I wanted to be with her just as much as she wanted to be with me.

-When I started college in the fall, I was told I couldn’t see her at all.
+When I started college in the fall, I was told I couldn’t see her at all, or even talk to her on the phone.
 That I had to “buckle down and study”.
 My parents felt that she would be too much of a distraction for me to concentrate on the books.
 Nothing I said could get them to see that the reverse was true; that NOT being able to be with her, especially to know that she survived any seizures she might have, was what was going to make it hard to concentrate in class and on homework.

 I went underground, through my two best high school friends.
 They came down from Bowling Green State University every week or two to visit their families, and the three of us always went out together on Saturday nights.
 As soon as I mentioned the situation to them, they insisted Linda join us on those weekends.
 They picked me up first, then Linda, and we dropped her home first.
 That way my parents never knew what was going on.
 Since the three of us guys had been inseparable the last 3 years of high school my parents didn’t see anything unusual about the three of us and these weekends.
 For Linda and I, it was far from our ideal, but it was enough time together to keep our love genuinely alive, and for her to feel secure in the fact that my feelings for her were not about to change in the least, despite the battles with my parents, or her epilepsy.